theadewole/Output_display/Vs_output/vs.md

-# Shows the VS Output
+# The Simulated Source file